Q: What libraries are open for study?

 Q: Can I leave and return during my reservation period?

 A: Yes, but please take your belongings with you.
 Holding seats with unattended belongings is not permitted and puts your belongings at risk.
-You will need to present your check-in confirmation and USC ID each time you enter the library.
+You will need to present your check-in confirmation, Trojan Check, and your physical USC ID card each time you enter the library.

 Q: Can I bring food or drink into the library?